 Other Recommended Reading:

-Restoring the Ruins by Doug Wilson
+Repairing the Ruins by Doug Wilson

 Recovering the Lost Tools of Learning by Doug Wilson